ahmethalac/discord-jotform-bot/README.md

 ## Getting Started

-    Go to .env file and edit the required parts for JotFormBot to work
+1. Go to .env file and edit the required parts for JotFormBot to work
+2. Run `node src/main.js` in project folder

 ### Commands